-Rev Richard Whitcomb, a Senior Pastor of Agape House New Testament Church has boldly stated the change Ghanaians want will not take place with a change in government.
+Rev Richard Whitcomb, a Senior Pastor of Agape House New Testament Church, has boldly stated that the change Ghanaians want will not take place with a change in government.

 According to the man of God, Ghana’s greatest challenge is not political leadership, but the conduct of its citizens, especially Christians.